No Homers Club Forum NHC Quick Links Information Fun Features Hosted Sites

 Peak of Popularity: 1999

 Famous For: This site was always as good as others such as "The Simpsons Sourcebook" and Lardlad.com, but unfortunately it didn't stick around for as long.
-Nevertheless, due to its multimedia content and creative sections such as "Who Said It?," Ryan Irvine's page was enjoyed by many.
+Nevertheless, due to its multimedia content and unique sections such as "Who Said It?", Ryan Irvine's page was enjoyed by many.

 The Springfield Shopper